Tujuh rupa (batik)

-History and Type
+Overview

 Batik tujuh rupa is known to be very rich in color, describing the characteristics of coastal community life which are easy to adapt to outside cultural influences, and are also able to adapt to the influence of inland batik.
 Tujuh rupa batik craftsmen have placed Chinese ceramic ornaments as a manifestation of ancestral cultural ties which in their paintings have eloquence and tenderness.
 Various ornamental plants are the main objects, and are widely found in Chinese ceramic paintings, combined with various animals such as sparrows, peacocks, dragons, and butterflies.
 Batik patterns for worship purposes adapt the various forms of human gods in the sky kingdom according to ancestral religious beliefs called Tok-Wi, the type of batik used for Chinese prayer altars.

 The influence of Cirebon batik on the development of Pekalongan batik can be seen in the awards given by the Cirebon palace to Pekalongan batik, especially by the Chinese aristocrats.
 The Cirebon palace's appreciation for Pekalongan batik was not only due to the decoration of Ming dynasty ceramics, but also due to the characteristic of Pekalongan batik, namely the way of making batik which was different from the way batik was made in other areas.

-The Meaning and Philosophy of tujuh rupa batik
+Philosophy

 Batik tujuh rupa which have the meaning of eloquence and softness.
 This motif also describes the lives of Javanese coastal people who are easy to adapt to foreign cultures.
 This cultural acculturation of the seven-way batik motif is what makes this batik unique, interesting and a distinctive feature of Pekalongan.
 Various batik motifs created in various regions become a symbol of the diversity and wisdom of Indonesian culture.
 Batik is not only beautiful to look at, but has a deep meaning in every motif.